bozerkins/pivot-tables/README.md

-# pivot-tables
+# Pivot Tables

-a simple javascript example of how to create pivot table
+Creating Pivot Tables in JavaScript

-# usage example
+# Usage example

 the usage example can be seen in ./index.html